smyrman/goenv/README.md

 	$ . <path to environment>/sourceme.bash

-The shell prompt will now be prefixed with the goenv folder name to indicate that the goenv is active.
+The shell prompt will now be prefixed with the environment's folder name to indicate that the environment is active.
 You may have noted that the prefix has a certain color.
 This color was chosen randomly when you ran the goenv command.
 To set a new random color, run the goenv command again.